nvtuluva/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 ### 3.1 Solutions and Associated Costs

-The Automated solutions provided by us covers in Section ….
+The Automated solutions provided by us covers in Section.
 Will have the following Cost associated.
 The solutions are created considering users requirements & have Cost effective measures.
 User have control on what Type of azure resources need to be deploy with respect to SKU and Cost.
 These options will let user to choose whether user wants to deploy azure resources with minimal SKU and Production ready SKU.
 The Cost Models per solutions are explained in future sections:

 #### 3.1.1 Basic